Applying Latex Paint With a Roller: (Can You Do it, Types & How To?)

 Foam Roller

-Foam rollers do a great job at applying thin coats of latex paint, but can struggle to apply thick coats of it.
+Foam rollers apply thin coats of latex paint well, but struggle to apply thick coats of it.

 Nap Roller

 The nap of a roller cover refers to the length of fibers on it.
-You should consider what type/kind you want because they come in natural and synthetic materials.
+Consider what type you want because they come in natural and synthetic materials.
 Synthetic material is excellent when applying latex paint.

 For smooth surfaces, use a nap length of 3/16 to 1/4 inches.
 For medium or semi-smooth surfaces, use a nap of 3/8 to 1/2 inches, and for semi-rough surfaces, use a nap length of 3/4 to 1 inch.
 Extra rough surfaces (such as brick) require a nap of 11/4 to 11/2 inches.